JulienPotvin/foolAround/crawler.md

 	Goal  : Generates the parser's attributes according to a specific pattern

 	Input:
-			navigationLog : 	List of contexts (previous_url,new_url,request) to get to this page
+			navigation_log : 	List of contexts (previous_url,new_url,request) to get to this page
 			parsing_pattern:	States the pattern (i.e. function) to used to aquire the data